albush/cszsa.com/content/training.md

 draft = false
 menuname = "Classes"
 +++
+New classes starting Soon!

+Contact us for more information about our classes
+<a href="/#contact" class="button special">Contact Us</a>

+---

 ## Improv 101

 #### Introduction to Fun

-New classes starting in November!

-<a href="//cszsanantonio.vbotickets.com/event/Improv_101/20063" class="button special">Register Now</a>

 We focus on the basics of improvisation: team-building, trust, speed, status, active listening, and agreement.
 You will learn to be fearless and have fun on stage!